Cloud Provisioning

 test: Example test

-If the test can be resolved (when account, workspace, project and test do exist) — then the test will be updated with provided Taurus configuration and then the test will be launched.
+If the test can be resolved (when account, workspace, project and test do exist) — then the test is updated with the provided Taurus configuration and then the test is launched.

-If the cloud test doesn't exist — it will be created and launched.
+If the cloud test doesn't exist, it is created and launched.

-By default, Taurus will use the default user's account and a default workspace, so it's not required to specify account, workspace and project every time.
+By default, Taurus will use the default user's account and the default workspace, so it's not required to specify account, workspace, and project every time.

 execution: